-Planned giving through a life insurance policy is a simple way to make a quiet, confidential gift with significant impact.
+Planned giving through a life insurance policy is a simple way to make a quiet, confidential gift with a significant impact.

 Some options for making a gift of life insurance include:

-- Gifting an insurance policy that is longer needed to The Alaska Community Foundation may allow you to receive a current income tax deduction.
+- Gifting an insurance policy that is no longer needed to The Alaska Community Foundation may allow you to receive a current income tax deduction.

 - Purchasing a new life insurance policy and naming The Alaska Community Foundation as the owner.